About the major

 Natural Sciences students declare a degree and a major after receiving passing grades in key courses.
 For TXA, these are typically:

-- Math or Statistics: Foundations of Data Analysis (SDS 302F) or Differential Calculus for Science (M 408N)
+- Math or Statistics: Foundations of Data Analysis (SDS 302F)

 - Chemistry: Chemistry in Our World I (CH 301N)